CDThomas/workout-app/notes.md

   - This is just in a list for now.
 Might add a details page/modal later if I want more than the editing page
 - [x] user can delete a set from a routine
+- [ ] make UX for multiple saves while editing a routine more intuitive
+  - right now the first success message appears to stay up until there's an error, so it's not clear that each save after the first save actually worked
 - [ ] add Redux for state management
   - I think Redux would be a good fit for the routine editor
     - optimistic updates